 (Fun in The Church, Leverkusen / München)

 After years in relative obscurity, 2013 Ata was catapulted back into the eye of the music-loving public when his song "Deutsche Freunde" was one of the standout tracks on Trikont's seminal "Songs of Gastarbeiter" compilation.
-Hot on the heels of the *hit single* "Alle Menschen dieser Erde" which has become a signature tune at certain hip parties in Berlin, Ata's new album "Warte mein Land, warte" will drop in May 2021 on Fun in the Church.
-And the man himself will team up with München's hottest young combo Karaba for selected shows afterwards.
+Ata's debut album "Warte mein Land, warte“ was released in May 2021 on Fun in the Church to receive rave reviews - see selected press links below.
+And the man himself teamed up with München's hottest young combo Karaba for live concerts afterwards.

 This Jazz-Kraut formation lets the listener slide into the world of progressive Krautrock.
 Karaba are Marcel Maier (Embryo) on electric bass, Louis Bankvas on electric guitar, Jakob Thun (Embryo) on drums and Andreas Kainz on Fender Rhodes, synthesizer and organ.
-The quartet draws inspiration by a wide variety of progressive styles and scenes but has always retained its own obscure sound character.
-Their music is related to the music of Frank Zappa, bands from the Canterbury scene such as Soft Machine or National Health, but also world music influences, presumably through the longstanding friendship and musical exchange with the world music legend Embryo.
+The quartet draws inspiration from a wide variety of progressive styles and scenes, but has always retained its own obscure sound character.
+Their music is related to the aesthetic of Frank Zappa, bands from the Canterbury scene, and world music influences, presumably through the long-standing friendship and musical exchange with the world music legend Embryo.

 31.08.
 DE Berlin Rosa-Luxemburg-Platz